Learning Counterfactual Distributions via Kernel Nearest Neighbors: Experiments

-We consider two types of missingness for our simulated data.
-The first missingness is the confounded staggered adoption specified in \cref{assump : confounded stagger}, which automatically respects \cref{assump : unobs confounding}.
+The simulated data are sampled from Gaussian distributions where their mean and covariance are factored by low dimensional latent variables.
+We refer the reader to \cref{app:sim} for more details on the data generating process, while we briefly introduce the two types of missing patterns $\mc A$ considered in the simulation study.
+The first missingness corresponds to the staggered adoption pattern specified in \cref{assump : confounded stagger}.
 Units are partitioned into three groups, where one group is fixed as the never-adopters, meaning $\tau_i > T$, i.e. $A_{i, t} = 0$ for all $t \in [T]$.
-Units in the remaining two groups adopt treatment randomly, and the adoption time of each unit is influenced by the neighboring units within the same group.
-See \cref{app : simulation} for the specifics on the missingness mechanism.
-The second missingness we consider is the MCAR setup~(see \cref{cor : eta optimized dense}) with observation probability $p = 0.5$.
+The adoption time for units in the remaining two groups depend on the latent characteristics of their neighboring units.
+The second missingness we consider is the MCAR setup~(see \cref{cor:mcar-bound}) with observation probability $p = 0.5$.

-\cref{fig:sim_mmdbyN} illustrates the effectiveness of $\kerNN$ for varying dimension $d$ in recovering the underlying distribution as column size $N$ grows.
-A notable feature is that the slope of the performance of $\kerNN$ is stable against varying measurement dimension $d$, which implies that the rate of consistency is governed by the latent dimension $r$~(which is fixed as $r = 2$).
-Measurement dimension $d$ does play a role by scaling the overall performance.
-All of the findings here are implied by the results of \cref{cor : eta optimized stagger,cor : eta optimized dense}.\footnote{\kc{Will run the MCAR simulation with $p = 0.5$ to make the RHS graph of \cref{fig:sim_mmdbyN} is more stable.}}